marcusramberg/blog/content/post/2023-02-07-fosdem-2023-conference-report.md

 date: "2023-02-06T14:54:34+02:00"
 published: true
 tags:
   - post
   - fosdem
   - conference
-title: Conference report FosDem 2023
+title: Conference report FOSDEM 2023
 ---

 I was really happy to be back in Brussels finally, after some cancelled years due to Covid.
 The official beer event at Delirium was still cancelled, but a bunch of us still gathered there on Friday afternoon.
 Was great to see old friends from the Open Source